Skip to main content

 What schools serve Mission?

 Mission falls within SD #75 (Mission).
-The two main secondary schools are Mission Senior Secondary in the downtown core and Heritage Park Secondary further north toward Cedar Valley.
+Since 2017 the district has run a single senior secondary — Mission Senior Secondary in the downtown core, serving grades 10–12 — with Heritage Park (toward Cedar Valley) and Hatzic both now operating as middle schools for grades 7–9.
 The district also runs Mission Online School, a distance-learning program that serves students across BC and is itself a school-choice draw for families well outside the district.
-Elementary catchments are sub-area specific across the downtown core, Cedar Valley, Hatzic, and Silverdale.
+Elementary and middle-school catchments are sub-area specific across the downtown core, Cedar Valley, Hatzic, and Silverdale.
 The practitioner check on any school-driven purchase is to verify the current SD #75 attendance area for the specific address before underwriting on a catchment assumption.

 What are the advantages and disadvantages of living north of the Fraser in Mission?